omar-rifai/solidity-fl/README.md

 This is a prototype for running a federated learning algorithm using an Ethereum Smart Contract.
 The prototype has been implemented using the truffle suite and a Python Flask backend server for simulations.

 You can use the intialization script by running launch_app.sh.
-Otherwise, make you can manually start the different processes as follows.
+Otherwise, you can manually start the different processes as follows.

 Install the node dependencies both in the main folder and in the client folder by running (once for each):